 Death and burial ground of Braun, Ilse Ruth.

 Ilse Braun lived with her mother in the family home in Ruhpolding in Upper Bavaria after her father’s death in 1964.
-She died of cancer in Munich on 28-06-1979, age 70, and is buried there, next to her sister Gretl and her niece, Eva “Evi” Barbara Fegelein
+She, who had no children, died of cancer in Munich on 28-06-1979, age 70, and is buried there, next to her sister Gretl and her niece, Eva “Evi” Barbara Fegelein

 Message(s), tips or interesting graves for the webmaster: robhopmans@outlook.com